By Bill Rigby

 Sometimes, it doesn't.

 Sony Corp <6758.T> has never regained the dominance in consumer electronics it built under co-founder Akio Morita.
-Microsoft Corp's
+Microsoft Corp's <MSFT.O> stock price hasn't budged in the decade since Bill Gates stepped down as CEO.

 The question has vexed Apple shareholders since Jobs resigned as CEO on Wednesday.